emulk/FindYourTeammates/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More about Hyperdash

-Learn More About Hyperdash [HyperDash](https://www.elegantweb.it/2021/08/14/hyper-dash/).

 ## Support

 - [One-time donation via PayPal](https://paypal.me/oshehaj?locale.x=en_US)

 <a href="https://ko-fi.com/orgestshehaj" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 215px !important;" ></a>

 These are projects that take a lot of effort and time to maintain.
-So with your help I will be more motivated to continue maintaining the COVID19 project.
+So with your help I will be more motivated to continue maintaining this project.

 ## Requests